 This fall, we honor Joe Cotchett, Cotchett, Pitre & McCarthy, LLP, for his exemplary leadership in coastal environmental justice including the fight for public access for Martin’s Beach, generous pro bono work, and lastly his commitment to the next generation of leadership.
 The event will be held at Wickett Ranch, a private 400-acre estate above Woodside in unincorporated San Mateo County.

 We hope you will join us Sunday, September 22, 2019 for wine and hors d’oeuvres as we celebrate this inspirational environmental advocate!

 For Sponsorship opportunities or to learn more about our honoree, visit our event page.

 Tickets start at $125 and will be available July 1st.

 Explore the Coyote Valley region by bicycle on a flat 21-mile loop.

-We will be joined by a special guest, outgoing Supervisor Ken Yeager.
+We will be joined by a special guest, former Supervisor Ken Yeager.
 We’ll visit the Coyote Valley Open Space Preserve, bike south and then back north across the valley floor, hop on the Coyote Creek Trail at Coyote Creek Golf Drive to the Anderson Lake Visitor Center, bike up to Northern Coyote Valley along the Coyote Creek Trail, and we’ll make a stop at Spina Farms.
 Together we’ll learn more about the history, wildlife, water, and agricultural story of this area.